An ACT Government Website

 Monaro Highway

 Northbound lanes of the Monaro Highway at the Lanyon Drive intersection will have temporary traffic lights and lane changes.
-These will remain for up to 15 months.
 They will assist the demolition and construction of a new bridge over Dog Trap Creek.

 Road users travelling north towards Fyshwick, Symonston, Pialligo, Majura, Canberra city, and other suburbs are advised to plan ahead and expect delays in the morning peak period.
 These delays may be up to 8 minutes for northbound travel on the Monaro Highway and up to 10 minutes for westbound travel, towards Canberra on Lanyon Drive.